Wvrdr error 100 oest-of-th3-gs.gid30n not found: Critical reception

 Jarrod Jones of The A.V.
-Club said the episode "does not explore the full spectrum of Legends' trajectory – moments from the middle seasons are left relatively dry – buts it's still a touching tribute to how Gideon and the crew have affected one another", and gave it a B+ rating.
-Writing for Game Rant, Bruno Savill De Jong rated the episode four stars out of five, saying it is a "surprisingly focused episode, considering the extend of cameos and memories it must cover.
+Club said the episode "does not explore the full spectrum of Legends' trajectory – moments from the middle seasons are left relatively dry – but it's still a touching tribute to how Gideon and the crew have affected one another", and gave it a B+ rating.
+Writing for Game Rant, Bruno Savill De Jong rated the episode four stars out of five, saying it is a "surprisingly focused episode, considering the extent of cameos and memories it must cover.
 Although it doesn't quite have room for the whole ensemble to shine, it does delve into the messy heart that has become core to Legends".